Road Warriors: Bucs Win 31-26 at Green Bay, Reach Super Bowl

 After three straight incompletions had the Packers facing fourth-and-goal from the 8, the Packers elected to kick a field goal to get within five.

-“Anytime it doesn’t work out you always regret it, right?,” Packers coach Matt LaFleur said.
+“Anytime it doesn’t work out you always regret it, right?”
+LaFleur said.
 “It was just circumstance of having three shots and coming away with no yards.
-And knowing that you not only need the touchdown but you’d need the two-point.
-The way I was looking at it is we essentially had four timeouts with the two-minute warning, we knew we needed to get a stop.”
+And knowing that you not only need the touchdown but you’d need the 2-point.
+The way I was looking at it is we essentially had four timeouts with the 2-minute warning, we knew we needed to get a stop.”

 Tampa Bay then ran out the clock on the Packers (14-4).